 Learn once and write anywhere

 As far as the GUI is concerned, React Native can provide an almost native user experience thanks to using controllers native to both Android and iOS.
-It also employs the ReactJS library with UI elements, which accounts for speeding up the UI design process.
-Another interface-related factor that makes this particular framework worth considering when developing a mobile application is hot reloading that allows introducing changes to the UI without losing the state of the app.
+It also employs the ReactJS library with UI elements, which speeds up the UI design process.
+Another interface-related factor that makes this particular framework worth considering when developing a mobile application is hot reloading, which allows introducing changes to the UI without losing the state of the app.

 Talking about what makes React Native one of the go-to cross-platform mobile development frameworks in 2020, it would be a shame not to mention the regular updates which help the framework respond to the developers’ and users’ needs better.
-Versions 0.60 and 0.61 introduced for example:
+The notable changes introduced in version 0.67 (released in January 2022) include:

 React Native: pros and (very few) cons